 The separate accounts have a readily determinable fair value as these securities transact on a daily basis without restrictions.
 The readily determinable fair value is used to determine net asset value per share.
-The net asset value is based upon the fair value of the underlying investments.
+The net asset value is based upon the fair value of the underlying investments

-The table at Appendix 1 sets forth by level, within the fair value hierarchy and at net asset value, the Plan's assets at fair value as of December 31, 2018 and December 31, 2017.
+The table at Appendix 1 sets forth by level, within the fair value hierarchy, the Plan's assets at fair value as of December 31, 2019 and December 31, 2018.